Mail Management Policy Overview

 You should use these mail management policies to:

-- develop agency-specific mail policies, guidelines, and operations;
+- Develop agency-specific mail policies, guidelines, and operations

-- learn best practices for mail management.
+- Learn best practices for mail management.

 We serve as a federal liaison to the U.S. Postal Service (USPS) and other mail service providers.
 We coordinate government-wide policy, including administration of the Federal Mail Regulations (FMR), to assist agencies in identifying and administering best-practice mail management policies.
-You can stay in touch with GSA’s mail policy team by registering for our mailing list.

 We define mail as any of the following that meet USPS size and weight requirements, regardless of the distribution, dispatch, or delivery method:

-- other hard copy communications
+- Other hard copy communications

 41 CFR 102-192 includes policies and requirements for effective, economical, and secure management of incoming, internal, and outgoing mail and materials.